Working capital management advice for small businesses

 What is working capital management?

-Working capital management is the process of managing your company's short-term assets and liabilities to give you enough money to cover your expenses, while also making sure that you don't borrow too much money.
+Working capital management is the process of managing your company's short-term assets and liabilities to give you enough money to cover your expenses, while also making sure that you don't overburden your business with debt.

 What are the key components of working capital management?

-There are three main factors of working capital management you need to consider when managing your company's working capital - cash flow, inventory and accounts receivable.
+There are three main components of working capital management: cash flow, inventory and accounts receivable.
 We discuss each of these factors in more detail below:

 Available cash flow

-You need to make sure you have enough cash to cover your expenses, both in the short and long term.
+You need to ensure you have enough cash to cover your expenses, both in the short and long term.
 You can monitor this via your company’s cash flow statement.
-If your business is suffering from cash flow problems, then you’ll need to address these issues and find the root cause as soon as possible.
-Some of the reasons for poor cash flow can be:
+If your business is experiencing cash flow problems, you’ll need to address these issues and find the root cause as soon as possible.

 • Incorrect pricing